abhi7083/covidanalyser/pcmc-min-project-master/README.md

 # pcmc-min-project

-install dash anf pyplot by
+install dash and pyplot by
 ## pip install dash
 ## pip install pyplot
 # to Run